What are common debts that Chapter 7 Bankruptcy will Eliminate?

 Chapter 7 bankruptcy is a great choice for Georgia residents in dire financial situations.
-Our attorneys at C. Golden & Associates are highly knowledgeable in chapter 7 bankruptcy and all current bankruptcy laws.
+Our attorneys at C. Golden & Fleming are highly knowledgeable in chapter 7 bankruptcy and all current bankruptcy laws.
 We can help you get started today.
 We have locations serving Lithonia, Newnan, Hiram, Fayetteville and Gainesville, GA to make filing bankruptcy easier all around Metro Atlanta.
 Give us a call now to schedule a free consultation with one of our experienced chapter 7 bankruptcy attorneys.

 Chapter 7 FAQ

 Chapter 7 allows you to discharge most of your unsecured debts and it has become known as the “Clean Slate” or “Liquidation” bankruptcy.
 It is usually the choice of people below the median income that have no assets that they need to protect.

 Neither type of bankruptcy is better or worse than the other.
 They are just used for different situations.
 If you have steady income and are able to pay your debts but you need more time, then Chapter 13 would be used.
 If you are under the median income and you have no assets that you want to protect then Chapter 7 should be your choice.
 In most cases, you will need to talk with a qualified Georgia bankruptcy attorney to guide you through the process and help to decide which is better for you.